by Susan Flantzer © Unofficial Royalty 2016

 Mary lay in state in the Banqueting Hall of Whitehall Palace.
 Despite the cold weather, large crowds lined up to file past their Queen and pay their respects.
 On March 5, 1695, in a heavy snowstorm, the funeral procession traveled the short distance from Whitehall Palace to Westminster Abbey.
 The King was not present, according to custom, but all members of both Houses of Parliament, all wearing black, attended the funeral.
 The noted English composer Henry Purcell specially composed Music for the Funeral of Queen Mary.

 Queen Mary II was buried in a vault under the monument to George Monck, Duke of Albemarle in the Henry VII Chapel of Westminster Abbey.
 Charles II, Mary’s husband William III, Mary’s sister Anne and her husband George of Denmark were also buried in this vault.
 A joint monument for William III and Mary II was designed but never constructed.
 An inscription on the floor marks her grave.
-William reigned alone until his death in 1702 when he was succeeded by Mary’s sister Anne.
+William reigned alone until he died in 1702 when he was succeeded by Mary’s sister Anne.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.